brigittesullivan/w30-final-lhl-project/README.md

 * test / train split same as baseline models for comparability
 * applied cross-validation and hyper-parameter tuning
 * Best model received a Mean Absolute Percentage Error of 10.5% on unseen data (Evaluation 2018-2019)
-* To see the details of the modelling process, the params used, and each of their metrics, see the Modelling_Process.md file in this repo.
+* To see the details of the modelling process, the params used, and each of their metrics, see the [Modelling_Process.md](https://github.com/brigittesullivan/w30-final-lhl-project/blob/main/Modelling_Process.md) file in this repo.
 *
 #### Predictions
 Used same parameters from best tuned model, however provided model with data from the complete date range 1988 - 2022.
 Model made predictions for 36 months (2023 - 2025).

-# Findings
+Annual view:

+* Model is generally following the same trend as actuals, indicates the model is not overfitting.
+*

+Monthly:
+* Model follows same seasonality as actuals, with peaks in June and December/January.
+With lowest exports in April.

+Massachussetts is the #1 destiation state in the US.

 # Conclusion

 ## Wins

 1. Time Series Analysis was not covered as part of LHL's Data Science program.
 However, I knew I wanted to work with a data set with local importance.
 Given the important seasonality of lobster exports, using time series analysis became essential to being able to complete the project.
 I took the initiative to learn several different time series models (auto-arima, Prophet) to be able to complete this project.
 2. I was able to iterate several times during the modelling process, which allowed me to acheive a MAPE of 10% for the model.

 ## Next Steps

-* Add more features into the model
+* Add more features into the model.
+Currently the model only takes in Date and Value exported (CAD$).
+Adding more features like could reveal further insights
+    * Commoditity type - fresh, frozen, live, prepared/processed
+    * Destination country GDP for period
+    * Province of origin
+* Expand models to other countries.
+The US remains Canada's #1 Customer for Canadian Lobster, China and South Korea are importing more and more each year.
+* Explore the relationship between current GDP and next years export values.

 # References

+* I want to acknowledge the dispute between indegenous and non-idigenous fishers on Mik'maw lands these past years.
+[Article: The Attacks On Mi’kmaq Lobster Fishers In Nova Scotia, Explained](https://www.refinery29.com/en-ca/2020/10/10111352/nova-scotia-lobster-dispute-explained#:~:text=For%20five%20weeks%20now%2C%20Mi,outside%20the%20province's%20commercial%20season.)